Bank of America (BoA) is a great choice if you want to easily access branches and ATMs across the country.

 Bank of America is a convenient, nationwide banking option

-Convenient mobile and online banking tools.
-Through Bank of America's online features, customers can check account balances and activity, review statements and transfer funds between accounts.
+- Convenient mobile and online banking tools.
+Customers can check account balances and activity, review statements and transfer funds between accounts.
 With the app, customers can deposit checks without visiting a branch.

-Intriguing offer for art enthusiasts.Bank of America's Museums On Us program allows debit and credit card holders to gain free weekend access to more than 150 galleries and museums on the first weekend of the month.
+- Intriguing offer for art enthusiasts.Bank of America's Museums On Us program allows debit and credit card holders to gain free access to more than 150 galleries and museums on the first weekend of the month.

 Biggest Consumer Complaints